learnk8s/learnk8s.io/src/advancedKubectl/content.md

 JSONPath is a language to extract data from JSON documents (it is similar to XPath for XML).
 Selecting single field is only the most basic usage of JSONPath.
 It has [a lot of features](https://goessner.net/articles/JsonPath/index.html#e3), like list selectors, filters, and more.

-However, for the field selector expressions, only a subset of the JSONPath capabilities are supported.
-The following summarises these supported advanced features with example usages:
+However, with `kubectl explain`, only a subset of the JSONPath capabilities are supported.
+The following summarises these supported features with example usages:

 ~~~bash
 # Select all elements of a list